Characteristics of Systemic Lupus Erythematosus

 The final result is the creation and deposit of immune complexes in tissues of the body.
 The immune complex is the name given to the molecule resulting from the antigen-antibody union.
 Moreover, this deposit is one of the main mechanisms by which the tissue lesion is produced, along with the inflammation and apoptosis (cell death) processes that come from the abnormal immune response.

-Skin lesions (80% of cases): more than half of people with lupus suffer from photosensitivity.
+- Skin lesions (80% of cases): more than half of people with lupus suffer from photosensitivity.
+In addition, almost half of the patients present lesions in the oral mucosa and nasal cavities in the form of aphthous ulcers.
 Skin lesions may also appear in any of three ways:

-- Acute cutaneous lupus (50%): one of the lesions that is most characteristic of the disease, facial erythema (redness in the face) in the shape of butterfly wings.
+- Acute cutaneous lupus (50%).
+One of the lesions that are most characteristic of the disease, facial erythema (redness in the face) in the shape of butterfly wings.
 It doesn’t leave a scar.
 And its appearance relates to the sun and new outbreaks.
-It may sometimes be accompanied by a red rash in other areas (neck, shoulders, arms…).
+It may sometimes be accompanied by a red rash in other areas (neck, shoulders, arms).

 - Blood alterations (80%) like chronic anemia.

 - Neurological manifestations such as headaches, depression, anxiety, convulsions…

-Lung manifestations: in half of patients.
+- Lung manifestations in half of the patients.
 Coincidentally, the most common is pleuritis and the most serious is a massive alveolar hemorrhage (fortunately it is very rare).

 - Cardiac manifestations are the most common is pericarditis.

-Lupus nephritis.
-It affects half of patients and is cause for concern.
+- Lupus nephritis affects half of the patients and is a cause for concern.

 In conclusion, the most characteristic symptom of lupus is the appearance of ANA autoantibodies (antinuclear autoantibodies), found in 80-90% of patients.

-- ANA are not specific to lupus, as they are seen in other autoimmune diseases.
+- ANA isn’t specific to lupus and appears in other autoimmune diseases.

 - These antibodies may not be present even if the person has lupus.
 ANA negative patients (10-20%) may present with Raynaud’s disease.

-- Within ANA, Anti DNA DS are the most specific to lupus.
+- Within ANA, Anti DNA DS is the most specific to lupus.